athomasoriginal/com.betweentwoparens/src/posts/002-what-the-reagent-component.md

 ## A Pseudoclassical Pattern

 The reason all of your Reagent components become `class components` is because all of the code you pass to Reagent is run through an internal Reagent function called [create-class].

-The interesting part of this is _how_ `create-class` uses JavaScript mechanics to transform the Reagent component you wrote into something that is recognized as a React class component.
+`create-class` is interesting because of how it uses JavaScript to transform a Reagent component into something that is recognized as a React class component.
 Before we look into what `create-class` is doing, it's helpful to review how "classes" work in JavaScript.

-Prior to ES6, JavaScript did not have classes<a href="#javascript-es6-classes" aria-describedby="footnote-label" id="javascript-es6-classes-ref">.</a>  and this made _some_ JS developers sad because classes are a common pattern used to structure ones code and provide mechanisms for:
+Prior to ES6, JavaScript did not have classes<a href="#javascript-es6-classes" aria-describedby="footnote-label" id="javascript-es6-classes-ref">.</a>
+and this made _some_ JS developers sad because classes are a common pattern used to structure code and provide support for:

 - instantiation
 - inheritance
 - polymorphism

-But as I said, prior to ES6, JavaScript did not have a formal syntax for "classes".
-This led the JavaScript community to develop a [series of instantiation patterns] to help _simulate_ classes.
+But as I said, prior to ES6, JavaScript didn't have a formal syntax for "classes".
+To compensate for the lack of classes, the JavaScript community got creative and developed a [series of instantiation patterns] to help _simulate_ classes.

 Of all of these patterns, the `pseudoclassical instantiation pattern` became one of the most popular ways to simulate a class in JavaScript.
 This is evidenced by the fact that many of the "first generation" JavaScript libraries and frameworks, like [google closure library] and [backbone], are written in this style.

 The reason we are going over this history is because the thing about a programming language is there are "patterns" and "syntax".
 The challenge with "patterns" is:

-- They are disseminated culturally
+- They're disseminated culturally (tribal knowledge)
+- They're difficult to identify
-- They are _often_ not easy to search
+- They're _often_ difficult to search
-- They _often_ require a deeper understanding of the language and problem being solved to understand why the pattern became accepted.
+- They _often_ require a deeper knowledge to understand how and why to use a pattern.

-The last point is relevant to our conversation because patterns ultimatley make assumptions.
-Assumptions like our understanding of the problem being solved and where and when a pattern should itself be used.
-The end result is that a pattern can just become a "thing" we do all while forgetting why we started to do it in the first place or what the world could look like without it.
+The last point in praticular is relevant to our conversation because patterns live in a context and assume prior knowledge.
+Knowledge like how well we know the context of a problem, the alternative approaches to addressing a problem, advancements in a language and so on.

+The end result is that a pattern can just become a thing we do.
+We can forget or never know why it started in the first place or what the world could look like if we chose a different path.

 For example, the most common way of writing a React class component is to use ES6 class syntax.
 But did you know that ES6 class syntax is little more than syntactic sugar around the `pseudoclassical instantiation pattern`?